Skip to content

 While this may be convenient for consumers, the varying screen sizes, resolutions and bandwidth limitations result in some significant challenges for developers, who want to ensure an optimal experience for their viewers.
 As a result, developers will need to rethink their approach to video transcoding, so it can work on a variety of screens, while ensuring an optimal user experience, reducing costs and minimizing bandwidth demands.

 Case in point: by 2019, consumer Internet video traffic will account for 80 percent of all consumer Internet traffic, according to Cisco’s Visual Networking Index.
 And, increasingly, consumers are using their mobile devices to view videos.
-In the IAB Mobile Video Consumption survey, 35 percent of viewers said they are watching more video on their smartphones compared to last year, with many of them noting that they’ll spend five minutes or more watching videos from their mobile device.
+In the IAB Mobile Video Consumption survey, 35 percent of viewers said they are watching more videos on their smartphones compared to last year, with many of them noting that they’ll spend five minutes or more watching videos from their mobile device.
 Of those using smartphones for video, 68 percent indicated that they watch on iOS devices.
-The iPad accounts for even more video consumption, comprising 86 percent of tablet viewing, followed by the Samsung Galaxy Tablet, Kindle Fire and Microsoft Surface in the single digits.
+The iPad accounts for even more video consumption, comprising 86 percent of tablet viewing, followed by the Samsung Galaxy Tablet, Kindle Fire, and Microsoft Surface in the single digits.

-But live transcoding is a time-consuming delicate process, and if it’s not done right, there will be a noticeable loss in quality.
+But live transcoding is a time-consuming, delicate process, and if it’s not done right, there will be a noticeable loss in quality.
 If you’re doing a lot of in-house transcoding, you’ll likely have to purchase expensive software that is complex to use, requiring you to manage and configure the settings yourself, which may not be part of the average developer’s expertise.
 You’ll also have to consider how to reduce the file size to ensure that it’s easier to distribute over mobile networks and less expensive for consumers who often don’t have unlimited bandwidth plans, and have both standard definition and high definition versions available so that streaming sessions can adapt to the bandwidth available.
 And then you’ll have to worry about storage.
 Having videos in a variety of formats to meet all users’ needs requires a lot of capacity and requires servers to be provisioned in advance, another task that is typically outside of the scope and expertise of most Web designers.

 To address these challenges, developers are moving toward adaptive bitrate streaming and HTTP Live Streaming (HLS).
-While in the past most video streaming technologies utilized streaming protocols such as RTP with RTSP, today’s adaptive streaming technologies are almost exclusively based on HTTP and designed to work efficiently over large distributed HTTP networks, such as the Internet.
-Adaptive bitrate streaming works by detecting a user’s bandwidth and CPU capacity in real time and adjusting the quality of a video stream accordingly.
-It requires the use of an encoder that can encode a single source video at multiple bit rates, which results in very little buffering, a fast start time and a good user experience.
+While in the past, most video streaming technologies utilized streaming protocols such as RTP with RTSP, today’s adaptive streaming technologies are almost exclusively based on HTTP and designed to work efficiently over large distributed HTTP networks, such as the Internet.
+Adaptive bitrate streaming works by detecting a user’s bandwidth and CPU capacity in real-time and adjusting the quality of a video stream accordingly.
+It requires the use of an encoder that can encode a single source video at multiple-bit rates, which results in very little buffering, a fast start time, and a good user experience.
 HLS is an HTTP-based media streaming communications protocol implemented by Apple.
 It is similar to MPEG-DASH because it breaks the overall stream into a sequence of small HTTP-based file downloads, that combine in an unbounded transport stream.
 As the stream is played, alternate streams containing the same material encoded at a variety of data rates may be selected, allowing the streaming session to adapt to the available data rate.

 When addressing these complex issues, there are a number of key features to keep in mind, allowing users to upload videos, transcode and modify them to ensure an optimal user experience and apply fine-grained control over codecs and bitrate.